TypeScript

 }

-If you don't want to add it in Window, but want to use it globally, for example, parameters injected through define, we inject it in / src/typings.d.ts
+If you don't want to add it in Window, but want to use it globally, such as parameters injected via define, we inject it in /src/typings.d.ts

 keyword.